kobotoolbox/kobo-docker/doc/November-2022-Upgrade.md

-## Upgrading from an old version of kobo-docker (before November 2022)
+## Upgrading from an old version of kobo-docker (before November 17, 2022)

-Current versions of kobo-docker require PostgreSQL 14, MongoDB 5 and Redis 6
+Current versions of kobo-docker (release [`2.022.44`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.022.44) and later) require PostgreSQL 14, MongoDB 5, and Redis 6.

-If you are running a version of kobo-docker that was last updated prior to May 2022 (i.e. commit TBC or older), you need to upgrade your databases before using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).
+If you are running a version of kobo-docker that was last updated prior to November 17, 2022 (i.e. older than release [`2.022.44`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.022.44)), you need to upgrade your databases before using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).